malaysia-ai/apache-airflow/README.md

 # Apache Airflow (with spark)

+We are extending the Airflow Dockerfile to include PySpark, ensuring that the pods have both Spark and Java capabilities

 ### 1. Extend airflow default image

 The Dockerfile extends the official Apache Airflow image by adding support for Apache Spark.
 It installs the necessary dependencies, such as PySpark and OpenJDK 11.